iterating/placenotes/readme.md

 It's your Costco shopping list, and it pops up when you arrive at Costco.

 **Placenotes** is a powerful messaging and notetaking app that adds the element of location to your messages.
-It can be used as a notetaking app or a messaging app
+Supporting Markdown formatting, it can be used as a notetaking app or a messaging app.

 Built with Express and Mongodb
 This is a work in progress.